-College of Nursing Service Learning
+College of Nursing Service-Learning

-Coming soon is a series of spotlights on agencies that welcome students seeking to get the most out of their service-learning experience.
+See below for organizations that welcome students seeking to get the most out of their service-learning experience.
 This is not an exhaustive list, and students should visit volunteer.uc.edu to find the full list of opportunities.

 The information below and service-learning site availability is subject to change.

 Bearcat Buddies connects UC students with children in Cincinnati Public Schools through tutoring relationships.
 A large number of weekly tutoring sessions available with transportation provided.